 7. Try steam inhalation

 "A decongestant can relieve a blocked nose and reduce the impact of headaches and sinus issues, leaving you feeling less sluggish and much more prepared to enjoy the day.
-It can also help you with how to sleep better at night," says Dr Roger Henderson, GP and expert at Olbas (opens in new tab).
+Improving your sleep hygiene in this way can also help you with how to sleep better at night," says Dr Roger Henderson, a general practitioner who is also an expert at Olbas.

 You can level up your steam inhalation by using one of the best essential oils, such as peppermint and eucalyptus, as these act as decongestants and help with opening up the nasal passages.